 While you are employed, the employer contributes towards the Defined Benefit Pension fund (and usually the employee does too).

-These funds are monitored by an actuary to assure the fund will provide the lifetime benefit.
+These funds are monitored by an actuary, annually, to assure the fund will provide the lifetime benefit.
 Annually, the actuary looks at the entire fund: new hires, employee deaths, disabilities, new retirees, retiree deaths, benefit levels, pay increases, and oodles of data.
 They advise the employer on the percentage of earnings they need to contribute during the year to keep the fund sound.

 In good investment markets, the fund earns more so the employer likely funds less... it's a good thing!
-However, in poor investment markets, the employer is required to contribute lots more, as they aren't earning the investments the fund was a few years ago.
+However, in poor investment markets, the employer is required to contribute lots more, as they aren't earning the money the fund was a few years ago.

-That is the problem -- the employer has little control over how much money they will pay into the fund.
+That is the problem -- the employer has little control over how much money they will pay into the fund each year.
 Two percent one year (in a good financial market), and sixteen percent the next (in a down market).
 For employers, it's really difficult to budget with Defined Benefit Pension Plans -- and why so many employers have left DB Plans for more stable contribution rates with Defined Contribution (DC) plans.

 Defined Benefit Pension Plans ROCK!